Zuluft/AutoAdapter/README.md

 ### Step 2 (Optional):

-create model, which you want to be drawn on above created layout:
+create model, that you want to be drawn on above created layout:
 ```Java
 public final class FootballerModel {
     private final String name;